johnwcowan/subsetg-book/intro-020-glossary.md

 It is possible to copy an area and then use offsets to refer to objects allocated within either area.

 *picture data*:  Fixed decimal data which has a particular character string representation.
 If a variable foo is declared as either
 `FIXED DECIMAL(5,2)` or `PICTURE '$-999V99'`,
-it has a range of -999.99 to 999.99 inclusive, but the picture data has a character string representation from `$-999.99` to `$0` to `$999.99`, depending on its numeric value.
+it will have a numerical range of -999.99 to 999.99 inclusive, but the picture data has a character string representation from `$-999.99` to `$0` to `$999.99`, depending on its numeric value.

 *pointer*:  An untyped reference to an object allocated